Rehab-to-Home Recoveries & Long-Term Care

 Plus, as part of Saint Luke’s Health System we are able to closely coordinate senior care with many of the Kansas City area’s best physicians, hospitals, and specialty health care providers.

 As a testament to our quality care, we are proud to have achieved a five-star quality rating from the Centers for Medicare and Medicaid Services – Medicare’s highest five-star rating.
-We’re also proud of our “Best Nursing Homes” recognition by U.S. News and World Report. these ratings reflect our community’s ongoing commitment to maintaining a superior level of excellence.
+This rating reflects our community’s ongoing commitment to maintaining a superior level of excellence.

 We specialize in short-term rehabilitation, discharge planning and returning people to their home.
 In fact, our return-to-home success rate and hospital readmission rate both consistently trend better than the national average.
 This is achieved through top-notch, post-surgical rehabilitation services, including physical, speech and occupational therapy – right here at Bishop Spencer Place.